In recent years, an increasing number of costly stern tube bearing, and aft seal failures have been reported across multiple ship segments and sizes.

 The webinar is relevant both for newbuilding designs and existing vessels currently running with EALs or planning to convert.

-The presenters are Øystein Alnes, Principal Engineer, DNV GL Group Technology & Research, and Arun Sethumadhavan, Senior Principal Engineer, Hull, Materials & Machinery, both DNV GL – Maritime.
+The presenters are Øystein Alnes, Principal Engineer, DNV Group Technology & Research, and Arun Sethumadhavan, Senior Principal Engineer, Hull, Materials & Machinery, both DNV – Maritime.